airshipit/airship-in-a-bottle/docs/api-conventions.md

      version here
 ```
 ---
-## Error responses
+## Status responses
-Error responses (HTTP response body accompanying 4xx and 5xx series responses
+Status responses, and more specifically error responses (HTTP response body accompanying 4xx and 5xx series responses
-where possible) are a more specific version of the
+where possible) are a customized version of the
 [Kubernetes standard for error representation](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#response-status-kind).
 UCP utilizes the details field in a more formalized way to represent multiple
-messages related to an error response, as follows:
+messages related to a status response, as follows:

 ```
 {